 Most businesses will face a public relations crisis at one time or another.
-From a string of bad reviews to an executive scandal, a negative incident can have a powerful impact on a company's reputation.
+From a string of bad reviews to a serious executive scandal, a negative incident can have a powerful impact on a company's reputation.
+No one expects you to be perfect, but they do expect you to be human – and that shows in the way you handle such instances.

-Every business should have a PR crisis team and plan in place, because how your businesses responds to these situations can have a lasting effect on your company.
-Business News Daily asked public relations experts about what to do – and not to do – if your company finds itself in the middle of a PR crisis.
+Every business should have a PR crisis team and plan in place.
+Business News Daily asked experts what to do – and not to do – if your company finds itself in the middle of a PR crisis.
+Here are six tips to navigate the storm.

 "It's important that the organization is able to react fast and speak with one voice, which is difficult to achieve when multiple people begin to speak on its behalf," said Evan Nierman, founder of Red Banyan.